How Do You Decommission a Data Center?

 Shutting down a data center can be quite a complex process involving many different systems and IT equipment.
 Depending on your location, there may also be local, state, and federal regulations that must be followed, and in many cases, will require the assistance of certified professionals.

-How Do You Decommission IT Equipment?
+How Do You Decommission Data Center?

 1. Perform critical backups of your data: this is especially important if you plan to virtually or physically destroy the IT asset.
 It’s crucial to properly back up and store your data to prevent the loss of critical information.
 For legal purposes, a backup may also serve as proof of what data was on the machine that was disposed of.